igbuend/baldwin.sh/README.md

 ## Future (depends on how much coffee I can afford)

-- v1.0 More consisten handling of errors/output and better documentation
+- v1.0 More consistent handling of errors/output and better documentation
 - v2.0 Automated vulnerability report of all output

 [![ko-fi](https://ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/K3K81JFF22)